LeeMoriya/Forecast/README.md

 ## Installation
 1. Install BepInEx - [Video Guide](https://youtu.be/brDN_8uN6-U)
-2. Drop Downpour.dll and its requirements above into your Mods folder.
+2. Drop Forecast.dll and its requirements above into your Mods folder.
 3. Tick the mods in the BOI Mod Manager and run the game.